-Based on this expression, one can morally expect the desired regularization effect (in space) to stem from the integration (in time) of the exponential factor $e^{\imath t\Omega_{k,\underline{k},\underline{\ell}}}$ in \eqref{ana-l-n}.
-We are thus naturally led to decompose the expression of $\cl^{(n)}$ as a sum of a \enquote{degenerate} (Schr{\" o}dinger) product operator
+Based on this expression, one can morally expect the desired regularization effect (in space) to stem from the integration (in time) of the exponential factor $e^{\imath t{\cop \Omega_{k,k_1-k}}}$ in \eqref{ana-l-n}. {\cop Since $\Omega_{k,k_1-k}$ vanishes for $k=0$ and $k=k_1$ only, we are naturally led to the decomposition of $\cl^{(n)}$ as a sum of the \enquote{resonant} (Schr{\" o}dinger) product operator